Sneglium/Always-Greener/README.md

  - Kelp, which is now fully animated and with a rich brown color;
  - Cactus

+### Sub-Biomes

+Always Greener adds a new type of terrain generation: sub-biomes.
+These are sections of a larger biome with slightly (or greatly) differing ground and foliage, which are tied to the specific biome they spawn in.
+Every registered biome is able to have one sub-biome (but does not need to).

+Sub-biomes usually add new plants not found elsewhere, and increase the overall variety of MTG's map generation without polluting the global biome pool; this means that you can still find particular biomes as easily as in the vanilla game, but there will be more environmental regions overall.

 ### Biome Overhauls

 #### Tundra Biome